Aikido was discovered early in this century by Morihei Ueshiba

 For fifteen years until the Founder’s passing in 1969, Saotome Shihan lived as his personal disciple, studying under his guidance the practice and philosophy of Aikido.
 In 1975 Saotome Shihan left a highly respected position as a senior instructor at the World Aikido Headquarters in Tokyo to come to the United States.

 Craig passed to the next dimension on May 07, 2016.
-Craig was instrumental in moving our practice and our school forward as he held the post of Chief Instructor at Two Rivers Aikido from 2009 – 2015.
+Craig contributed to moving our practice and our school forward as he held the position as one of the of Chief Instructors at Two Rivers Aikido from 2009 – 2015.
 He made valuable contributions to the world of Aikido.
 He enlivened the art both on and off the mat.

 Craig began a journey in Aikido while in secondary school and continued that path while attending Oberlin College.
 He became a student of Mitsugi Saotome Shihan in Sarasota, Florida in 1975 shortly after Saotome Sensei’s arrival in the United States and has remained with Saotome Sensei since that time.